shipcloud/shipcloud-for-woocommerce/readme.txt

 = 1.5.1 =
 * Enhanced: added Belgium ISO country codes so users can send shipments via DPD to Belgium
+* Enhanced: Show minimum required versions for PHP and WooCommerce.
 * Fixed: `care_of` now displayed in shipment data and transmitted when updating a shipment

 = 1.5.0 =